 The Bottom Line

-If your Koinly report looks off, or you just want a professional to confirm it before you file, that is exactly what we do.
+If your Koinly report looks off, or you just want a crypto tax specialist to confirm it before you file, that is exactly what we do.
+Learn when to bring in a Koinly expert, or hand it off entirely with a done-for-you Koinly tax filing service.

 Key Takeaways

-- Strengths: broad coverage, flexible cost basis methods, reliable gains math
+- Lean on its strengths for active, multi-platform trading: broad exchange and chain coverage, flexible cost basis methods, and reliable gains math